(Full time) 2023 start

 The course is designed around a combination of compulsory core modules, as well as opportunities to choose optional modules that allow you to follow areas of personal interest or broaden your learning.

-You’ll study the underlying principles of business, the natural environment, and human impacts.
-Fieldwork and study skills feature strongly in this course and provide a solid foundation for your later independent studies.
+In your first year, you’ll study the underlying principles of business, the natural environment, and human impacts, alongside fieldwork and study skills which provide a solid foundation for your later independent studies.

 In year 2, you’ll develop your business skills through a range of core and optional modules influenced by your own interests.
-In this year you will have interaction with business executives and will work on real world issues in environment and business.
-As you extend your analytical skills you will gain a deeper understanding of the issues regarding the interface between the environment and business practices.
+In this year, you’ll interact with business executives and will work on real-world issues in environment and business.
+As you extend your analytical skills, you’ll gain a deeper understanding of the issues regarding the interface between the environment and business practices.

-Your final year will give you the chance to produce your own work at a professional level through our own final year project.
-You will be able to choose modules that enable you to pursue your specialist interests.
-These may include: climate change, law, marketing and advertising, business management, or corporate strategy.
+Your final year gives you the chance to produce your own work at a professional level through our own final-year project.
+You’ll be able to choose modules that enable you to pursue your specialist interests.
+These may include climate change, law, marketing and advertising, business management, or corporate strategy.

 Course structure